Capri reports near 8% fall in quarterly adjusted profit

-(Reuters) - Michael Kors owner Capri Holdings Ltd (CPRI.N) reported a 7.8% fall in second-quarter adjusted net income on Wednesday, blaming higher expenses and protests in Hong Kong.
+Nov 6 (Reuters) - Michael Kors owner Capri Holdings Ltd reported a 7.8% fall in second-quarter adjusted net income on Wednesday, blaming higher expenses and protests in Hong Kong.

 The company’s adjusted net income fell to $177 million, or $1.16 per share, in the quarter ended Sept.
 28, from $192 million, or $1.27 per share, a year earlier.